bmetitiri/proto/README.md

 - [README.md](/README.md) This file in markdown.
 - [index.html](/index.html) The root HTML file to link bookmarklets.
-- [serve.py](/serve.py) Python script for local HTTPS development.
+- [serve.py](/serve.py) Python script for local HTTPS development.<br>
   Will generate a self-signed certificate and serve on https://0.0.0.0:8443
 - [.gitignore](/.gitignore) A file to ignore the certificate generated above.